 Payments will originate from the Oculus US for US and Canadian developers, and from Oculus Ireland for all other developers.
 All payments will be made in USD, regardless of local currency.

 When you establish an account with Oculus, you are asked to provide a W-8 or W-9 form for income tax purposes.
 Oculus does not withhold any income tax and each organization is responsible for submitting their income tax due at the appropriate time.
 Oculus sends summary tax documents at the appropriate time for reporting and payment purposes.

 Oculus provides several metrics that help you monitor the performance of individual apps on the Oculus Store.

-To review the analytics, go to the Analytics page within your dashboard.
-Select the app for which you want to view information from the list box.
+To review the analytics, go to the My Apps section of the Org Manager, choose your app, and choose Analytics from the left menu.
 The initial page displays general app metrics over a variable time scale as well as some lifetime metrics about the app.

 The child pages provide additional information about how the app is performing, recent user reviews, and more.

 The Oculus Platform generates financial reports that provide both an overview of the financial performance of the organization and an auditable detail of the monthly transactions.

-To access the reports, navigate to Organizations, open the Settings tab, and select Financial Reports.
+To access the reports, navigate to Org Manager, open the Financial Information section, and select Financial Reports.

 The Monthly Financial Report provides a summary, and history, of the purchases and IAP transactions over the previous month.
 The Monthly Remittance Report provides an overview of the monthly payment remitted by Oculus.
 The Monthly CSV Report provides a detailed transaction register of every purchase.
 Information about fields of the CSV report can be found on the Facebook Reports page.